Morgan +4: Appearances in popular culture

 In the film The War of the Roses, Barbara Rose (Kathleen Turner) buys her husband (Michael Douglas) a 1960 +4.
 After their marriage sours, she destroys the Morgan by crushing it under her GMC Jimmy.

 The wealthy heiress and debutante who is the subject of the Frank Zappa song "Florentine Pogen" drives "a '59 Morgan."

+In Agatha Christie's Marple (TV show: season 2, Ep.
+3) a red Morgan +4 is driven by one of the main characters.
+Of the car she says: "My husband gave it to me.
+I've always wanted one."